olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Team Effort Log.md

 ### Sprint 3 (week 7 and 6)
 * [This story](https://cseejira.essex.ac.uk/browse/A293011-71) was assigned in week 7, which has 6 story points.
 This task is related to what we did in Week 6 and it was asked to use Mbed compiler to compile and test codes given and upload the bin files to [Gitlab](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_6_Documents/Hamad/Week_6_Challenges_Hamad.pdf).

-* [This story](https://cseejira.essex.ac.uk/browse/A293011-85) requires complete  the last section of MVP document individually  which is [team effort log]
+* [This story](https://cseejira.essex.ac.uk/browse/A293011-85) requires complete  the last section of MVP document individually  which is [team effort log](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/MVP/MVP%20Team%20Effort%20Log.md).

 ## Sheriff Oladunjoye
 ### Sprint 1 (week 3 and 4)